GerHobbelt/jquery.layout/README.md

 Dual-licensed under the [GNU](http://www.gnu.org/licenses/gpl.html) and [MIT](http://opensource.org/licenses/mit-license.php)

-Links to proprietary-licenced content in the examples have been updated to point to the official website.
+Links to proprietary-licensed content in the examples have been updated to point to the official website.

 /Philzen